 Articles

-Articles are special modifiers that appear before nouns or noun phrases.
+Articles grammar are special modifiers that appear before nouns or noun phrases.
 There are only two articles in the English language (definite, and indefinite) , whereas French has 3 different ones (definite, indefinite, and partitive).
 Here you will learn two of the most important ones (The and a/an).

 Here are some – Article – flashcard: